ma1ver/Ecommerce-dashboard/README.md

 # Ecommerce-dashboard
-This is a project created on Power BI, consisting of a dashboard of an ecommerce store.
+This is a project created on Excel & Power BI, consisting of a dashboard of an ecommerce store.

 In today’s data-driven world, gaining insights from vast amounts of data is crucial for business success.
 This dashboard addresses this need by providing a comprehensive and interactive overview of key metrics for an e-commerce store, making data analysis more intuitive and actionable.